cout970/kotlin-electron-api/README.md

 # Kotlin bindings for electron

-Some `xsl` transformatiosn to generate Kotlin API from the electron docs.
+XSL transformations to generate Kotlin API from the electron docs.

+### Usage
 Output is found here: [generated-api/jsapi/electron/](https://github.com/fab1an/kotlin-electron-api/tree/master/generated-api/jsapi/electron)

 The markdown is first converted to an [intermediate format](https://github.com/fab1an/kotlin-electron-api/tree/master/build/api_docbook) and then to Kotlin.
 This intermediate format could be used to generate API for other docs.

-#### Building:
+### Building
 * pandoc must be installed and on the path
 * put electron api docs somewhere and adjust path in `gradle.properties`
 * ```./gradlew electronAPI```